aldenq/Yodel/README.md

   yodel.listen()

-    returns for messages sent to your robot. actual receiving is being taken care of by another thread so yodel.listen is non blocking.
+    returns messages sent to your robot. actual receiving is being taken care of by another thread so yodel.listen is non blocking.

   yodel.send(bytearray/int/string, name=str, group = str)